 To underscore its integrative and global nature, the NREM Graduate Program features strong collaboration with other academic departments within and outside of CTAHR, as well as collaborating institutions in and outside of Hawai‘i such as transitional economies in Asia, eastern Europe, and the Middle East.
 In addition, cooperating and affiliate graduate faculty in NREM complement and supplement departmental expertise.

-The student's advisor and thesis/dissertation committee will assist in choosing appropriate coursework and research, or other activities, to develop a specialization area.
+The student’s advisor and thesis/dissertation committee will assist in choosing appropriate course work and research, or other activities, to fully develop a specialization area.
 Students are expected to declare a specialization area by the completion of their first year in the department.
 It is, however, the responsibility of students to know and observe all regulations and procedures relating to the program as well as those of UH Manoa and Graduate Division.

 Admission and Deficiencies